 |

-Issue No. 101 (December 1, 2006) -- Mark Satin, Editor Coming to grips with our badness One of the dangers in trying to create a balanced, creative-centrist approach to seeing and changing the world is that you’re constantly tempted to downplay America’s inexcusable behavior.
+Issue No. 101 (December 1, 2006) -- Mark Satin, Editor Coming to grips One of the dangers in trying to create a balanced, creative-centrist approach to seeing and changing the world is that you’re constantly tempted to downplay America’s inexcusable behavior.
 Sometimes it feels like the only alternative to dissembling is buying into far-left screeds like Noam Chomsky’s popular book Hegemony or Survival (expanded 2004), which preaches that a vague “elite sector” is twisting our consciousness and forcing us to do the devil’s bidding.
 Fortunately, a corrective to both strategies is at hand.
 Author and former New York Times foreign correspondent Stephen Kinzer’s new book, Overthrow: America’s Century of Regime Change from Hawaii to Iraq (2006), doesn’t flinch from calling an invasion an invasion.
 At the same time, though, Kinzer makes it clear that we can change course without adopting the Chomsky / Korten line that our leaders and institutions are evil.
 For his troubles, Kinzer has been attacked by Chomsky himself -- in Manufacturing Consent (2002, orig.
 1988) -- as well as by Chomskyite radicals and Council on Foreign Relations moderates alike (see RE:SOURCES section below).
 But I suspect his work will outlast that of his critics.
 It tells the truth about our Badness and points the way to practical alternatives.
 At this point in our history, we need both.
 Exquisite and horrific detail The book describes 14 overt or covert invasions we’ve carried out in the world, from Hawaii (1893) to Iran (1953) to Iraq (2003), in exquisite and horrific detail.
 Kinzer is a marvelous writer and storyteller (his book about the U.S. coup in Guatemala, Bitter Fruit, was a campus bestseller in the 1980s), and I defy you to get through this book without wincing -- or without a sense of shame for what’s been done in our name.
 What lifts this book above (well above) the steady stream of anti-imperialist potboilers is that amidst the horrific detail there is a certain amount of nuance.
 The bad guys aren’t all bad -- some are said to have acted with “high motives” and “extreme courage” -- and even the victims of U.S. imperialism are portrayed in ways you’ll rarely find in the radical press.
 Here, for example, is Kinzer’s description of Salvador Allende, the Chilean leader who was killed in large part as a result of American machinations:

 In the end, though, no reader who makes it through this book intact will ever again allow themselves to soft-pedal Kinzer’s main point: For over 100 years now we’ve been deposing foreign leaders.
 “No nation in modern history has done this so often, in so many places so far from its own shores.”
 Is this the sort of gift that Ben Franklin and George Washington thought they were giving the world?
 Beyond moral condemnation One of the strengths of Kinzer’s book is that he doesn’t stop with moral condemnation.
 Chapters at the end of each section focus largely on the terrible unintended long-term consequences of our actions -- for example, “It is clear that most of these operations actually weakened American security.
 They cast whole regions of the world into upheaval, creating whirlpools of instability from which undreamed-of threats arose years later.”
 And even when we overthrew governments that were massively unpopular, as in Grenada, we rather quickly walked away.
 We’ve never shown the world that “at least sometimes, the U.S. stays positively engaged” with the countries whose hearts it ripped out.
 Sources of our badness If you read Chomsky, you can’t help concluding that our Badness is rational, driven by the “lunatic doctrinal framework” of capitalist imperialism, and preserved by the nefariousness of the men of “power and privilege” who strive to ensure that popular opinions and attitudes are kept in check.
 If you read Kinzer, you can’t help concluding that our Badness is madness -- is fundamentally irrational.
 It is in nobody’s long-term interest, not even that of the politicians and corporate and media moguls that Chomsky fumes against.
 And it has many, many sources.
 Among those described by Kinzer in some detail and in historical context: